Corporation for National and Community Service (CNCS)

 CNCS seeks to prioritize the investment of national service resources in the following areas:

--Economic Opportunity - increasing economic opportunities for communities by engaging opportunity youth, either as the population served and/or as AmeriCorps members, to prepare them for the workforce
+- Economic Opportunity - increasing economic opportunities for communities by engaging opportunity youth to prepare them for the workforce.

--Rural intermediaries - organizations that demonstrate measureable impact and primarily serve communities with limited resources and organizational infrastructure.
+- Rural intermediaries - organizations that demonstrate measureable impact and primarily serve rural communities with limited resources and organizational infrastructure.

--Safer Communities - programs that focus on public safety, preventing and mitigating civil unrest, and/or partnerships between law enforcement and the community
+- Safer Communities - programs that focus on public safety, and/or partnerships between law enforcement and the community.

 In order to receive priority consideration for submitting an application within a Notice priority(ies), applicants must demonstrate that the priority area is a significant part of the program focus and intended outcomes and must include a high quality program design.
 Responses that propose programs for the purpose of receiving priority consideration are not guaranteed funding.